midlantica/LovelyBunchOfCoconuts/content/grifts/food-is-a-right.md

 ---
 title: 'Food is a Right'
-claim: 'Food is a Right'
+grift: 'Food is a Right'
-translation: 'Central planning for your dinner plate.'
+decode: 'Central planning for your dinner plate.'
 ---